 While this looks bleak, many have adapted.
 They’ve developed a social media content strategy similar to the ones we’ll discuss.
 While those with more passive share strategies have seen their reach shrink, others have seen it increase because they adapted.

-We’re not just giving you a strategy that’s good for today and gone tomorrow.
+We’re not just giving you a social media plan that’s good for today and gone tomorrow.
 This head-turning social media content strategy is about sustainability.
 Get results now and long-term.

 It all starts with knowing who you want to engage.